-3. The limits of the Natural Hazards shown on this Schedule are for illustrative purposes only.
-The appropriate Conservation Authority should be consulted to determine their actual location.
-The City of Mississauga already has a Natural Areas System (see Figure 3), (referred to in this Strategy as a Natural Heritage System).
+Figure 3.
+Current Natural Areas System (herein called a Natural Heritage System) identified in the City of Mississauga's Official Plan (2011) The City of Mississauga already has a Natural Areas System (see Figure 3), (referred to in this Strategy as a Natural Heritage System).
 The city is also entering a new stage of growth that will focus on intensification and urbanization.
 It is in this context that the City has embraced a progressive approach of looking at the Natural Heritage System and the Urban Forest together for the purposes of identifying strategies for improving the protection, enhancement, restoration and expansion of these assets.
 This project is the first to integrate natural heritage and the urban forest in one comprehensive and inclusive Strategy.